 5. Reuse Old Content

-Another rule of microlearning is to not dismiss old training sessions.
+Another rule of microlearning is not to dismiss old training sessions.
 For sure, there is content that is still valid and actual to the new pieces of training you develop right now.
 This is also an effective way to reduce costs because you only repurpose old information.

 You do not necessarily have to design a whole new training, but give the old one a modern approach.
 For example, you can add some cool transitions, videos, or graphics that better explain the information.